-Homeschooling has had a pretty consistent reputation over the years.
+There are many preconceived notions about the concept of homeschooling.
 The entertainment world has sold us on a picture of macrame and totalistic ideologies.
-For example, the opening sequence to the film Mean Girls would have you believe there are few paths that end in homeschooling, and decidedly all lead to the socially awkward.
+For example, the opening sequence to the film Mean Girls would have you believe that those who are homeschooled are – or end up being – socially awkward.

-Alternatively, let’s consider the school system.
-With serious underfunding issues and skyrocketing class sizes; a system where passionate teachers are practically being muscled out, not to mention gun violence plaguing schools, it’s no wonder homeschooling has increased by a staggering 61% in just a decade.
+Alternatively, let’s consider the public school system.
+There are serious underfunding issues and skyrocketing class sizes, which lead to passionate teachers practically being muscled out, not to mention gun violence plaguing schools, it’s no wonder, then, that homeschooling has increased by 61% in just a decade.
 Parents are unlocking a new world of education.
-Could there be something to this homeschooling thing after all?
+Could there be something to this increasingly popular homeschooling thing after all?

 The following are three disadvantages and three advantages of homeschooling.

-According to a government report released this year, only a quarter of parents take any prep before homeschooling their children.
-The legislation on homeschooling differs so dramatically from state to state, and case to case making it extremely difficult for any sense of community between peers.
-This lack of exposure to other peers and teachers and their diverse experiences begs the question of whether the homeschooling environment deprives a child of a holistic education, but breeds an environment for potential abuse of power.
+According to a 2017 government report, only a quarter of parents take any prep courses before homeschooling their children.
+The legislation on homeschooling differs so dramatically from state to state and case to case, making it extremely difficult for any sense of community between peers.
+This lack of exposure to other peers and teachers and their diverse experiences begs the question of whether the homeschooling environment deprives a child of a holistic education.
 In contrast, a school is a place where a child’s views are challenged by different personalities, points of views and ways of life.
 They also have access to nurses and counselors.
-When a child attends a traditional school they are exposed to socialisation.
-This is as imperative in early childhood as it is in adolescence, and the effects carry through to adulthood.
+Not to mention that when children attend a traditional school, they are exposed to socialization, which opens horizons further, contributing to their development.

-For many families the question of education is limited to most accessible and most affordable.
+For many families the question of education is limited to what is most accessible and affordable.
 For homeschooling to work, at least one parent is typically playing an active role in the education process.
 This means planning and execution of a curriculum.
-As such, homeschooling either means one spouse gives up their job and income or else hiring a tutor to be brought in, meaning adding a salary.
-Ultimately, Homeschooling means giving up an income.
+As such, homeschooling either means one spouse gives up their job and income or else hiring a tutor to be brought in.
 Homeschooling does not come with scholarships or donors.
-With nearly half the families in the US live 250% below the poverty line, is homeschooling just another privilege keeping the educated, educated, and the working class, struggling?
+With nearly half the families in the US living below the poverty line, is homeschooling just another privilege keeping the educated, educated, and the working class, struggling?

 Homeschooling Sets Unnecessary Hurdles

-The GED, or high school equivalency are tests that demonstrate that the level of knowledge obtained by a student is that of a high school graduate.
+The GED, or high school equivalency test, demonstrates that the level of knowledge obtained by a student is that of a high school graduate.
 The GED is generally viewed as the equivalent to a high school diploma, which is why it is most common standardized test for a homeschooler at the end of his or her education.
 And although it is common to take the GED, people who pass it are no better off than high school dropouts in the eyes of many employers.
-Jobs solely requiring a GED alone will keep your child at minimum wage with little room for growth.
-Colleges and employers, not only value accredited diplomas, but also extracurriculars.
-Students who have participated in internships have a hiring advantage of 75% and a higher salary on average by 31%.
+Jobs solely requiring a GED will keep your child at minimum wage with little room for growth.
 Navigating the job market is a daunting task at the best of times.
 Isn’t every parent’s mission to prepare their children for the great big world?
 As there are more college and employment options with an accredited high school diploma, it seems beneficial in the long term to educate children through traditional school systems.

 Active Members of The Community

 Homeschooling as an education practice builds itself on the values of family, community and involvement.
 Homeschooling methods, are varied and highly adaptable.
 While many homeschooled children are, as the name implies, schooled at home in a one-on-one situation, others learn while participating as active members of their community.
 Every day is a possible field trip, a lesson to learn out in nature, at science museums, cultural experiences, or volunteering in communities.
-A rural student, and an urban student both have the advantage of seeing the consequences of their actions as the world around them changes – and learning from the unconventional experience.
+A rural student and an urban student both have the advantage of seeing the consequences of their actions as the world around them changes – and learning from the unconventional experience.

-By taking on homeschooling you are role-modeling for your child the ideals of personal responsibility and a strong sense of identity.
+By taking on homeschooling parents are role-modeling for their child the ideals of personal responsibility and a strong sense of identity.
 Children develop a sense of agency about their learning, and its trajectory, when they feel their role in it.
 Homeschooled kids are hardly limited on options.
 Seventy-four percent homeschool graduates aged 18-24 go on to some form of tertiary education.
 Homeschool graduates also have a college graduation rate of 66.7% compared to traditional high school graduates’ whose college graduation rate is 57.5%.
-Education could be about seizing opportunity.
-The school culture breeds an atmosphere of competitive achievement.
-Kids become focused on ‘winning’ rather than learning.
-Knowledge is not something to be memorized, but rather to be discovered.
+Plus, as the culture in many traditional school systems breeds an atmosphere of competitive achievement, students can become focused on ‘winning’ rather than learning.
+Homeschooled students likely face less to no competitive pressure.

 A Sound Investment

-With homeschooling the output matches the input, no matter the family situation.
-Your child’s education is in your hands and within your resources.
 Research shows that family income has little to no influence on their ability to successfully homeschool.
 Public schools, on the other hand, receive funding according to district.
-This means students education is staggered depending on their financial situation.
-Consider the reality of public school: The extracurricular activities after an 8 hour day inside, tutors – to help keep your child’s head above water in a competitive environment, and whatever laptop and accessory the school deems mandatory.
+This means students’ education is staggered depending on their financial situation.
 With public schools choking under shrinking budget and often misappropriated funds, it’s hard to face copping the hidden costs of public education.
+For instance, costs involved in extracurricular activities, tutors to help keep your child’s head above water in a competitive environment, and whatever laptop and accessories the school deems mandatory.

-What worked once in the public school system may not be working any longer.
+Bottom Line: What worked once in the public school system may not be working any longer.
 Perhaps homeschooling, despite its personal and monetary commitment, is the right alternative.
 What do you think?
 Are we moving towards a future of educational pioneers or should we leave the educating to the classroom?